Exploring the aesthetics of Parasite for KS5 Film Studies

 New to the A-Level Film Studies specification, our interactive introduction to the text will also include a screening of the full film, offering a unique chance to see Parasite on the big screen while preparing for the Global Cinema section of the curriculum.

-Our in-venue events take place in one of the BFI’s auditoriums.
-School groups are encouraged to engage in learning activities designed to pique interest and are supported to share their thoughts and ideas, helping to build confidence and deepen understanding.
+Our in-venue events take place in one of the BFI’s auditoriums, school groups are encouraged to engage in learning activities designed to pique interest and are supported to share their thoughts and ideas helping to build confidence and deepen understanding.

 Booking information

-You can book this study day from 2 November 2024.
+You can book this study day from 1 September 2025.

 Prices